DIRECTED ENERGY PROFESSIONAL SOCIETY

 2-5 April 2012 Gaithersburg, Maryland

 The Directed Energy (DE) Systems Symposium focuses on systems aspects of DE in a limited-attendance environment.
-The Seventh Annual DE Systems Symposium consists of co-located technical sessions organized by five separate conferences, with joint technical and plenary sessions to encourage discussion outside narrow technical limits.
-The objective of this year’s symposium is to provide a forum for the interchange of ideas and to focus on near term demonstrations of DE technology.
+The Seventh Annual DE Systems Symposium consisted of co-located technical sessions organized by five separate conferences, with joint technical and plenary sessions to encourage discussion outside narrow technical limits.
+The objective of this year’s symposium was to provide a forum for the interchange of ideas and to focus on near term demonstrations of DE technology.
 Previous Symposia have been held in Monterey, CA.

 View of Washingtonian Waterfront in Gaithersburg